 55. Quorum at Directors' meetings

-- Unless the Directors determine otherwise, the quorum for a Directors' meeting is a majority (more than 50%) of Directors (less any Directors on an approved leave of absence). - A quorum must be present for the whole Directors' meeting.
+- Unless the Directors determine otherwise, the quorum for a Directors' meeting is a majority (more than 50%) of Directors. - A guorum must be present for the whole Directors' meeting.

 56. Using technology to hold Directors' meetings